 The MLPH gene codes for a protein called melanophilin, which is responsible for transporting and fixing melanin-containing cells.
 A mutation in this gene leads to improper distribution of these cells, causing a diluted coat color.
-The mutation causing color dilution is recessive, so two copies of the mutated gene (AKA the D allele or the D locus) are needed to produce the diluted coat color.
+The mutation causing color dilution is recessive, and two copies of the mutated gene (the D allele or the D locus) are needed to produce the diluted coat color.

-Because the mutations responsible for the dilution phenotype are recessive, a dog can carrier one of the two dilution variants and still express a normal coat color.
+Because the mutations responsible for the dilution phenotype are recessive, a dog can carry one of the two dilution variants and still express a normal coat color.
 These dogs can pass on either the full-colored genes or the diluted traits' alleles to any offspring.
 This means that two dogs that are full-colored can have a diluted puppy.
 This makes DNA testing for the D locus an important breeding tool, whether breeding for a dilute coat, or to avoid it.

 |Chocolate||Dilute||Basic Color Description|